optimization-for-data-driven-science/FERMI/README.md

 ## A Stochastic Optimization Framework for Fair Risk Minimization
-This repository is dedicated to the implementation of Fair Empirical Risk Minimization via Exponential Renyi Mutual Information(FERMI) algorithms proposed in [A Stochastic Optimization Framework for Fair Risk Minimization](https://arxiv.org/abs/2102.12586).
-FERMI provides the first ****stochastic**** algorithm with theroretical convergence guarantees to optimal points (tradeoff between accuracy and fairness) for promoting fairness in classification tasks.
-To balance the accuracy and fairness, our framework minimizes the following objective function:
+This repository presents the implementation of Fair Empirical Risk Minimization via Exponential Renyi Mutual Information (FERMI) proposed in [A Stochastic Optimization Framework for Fair Risk Minimization](https://arxiv.org/abs/2102.12586) paper.
+FERMI provides the first **stochastic** algorithm with theoretical convergence guarantees to optimal points (tradeoff between accuracy and fairness) for promoting fairness in classification tasks.
+To balance accuracy and fairness, our framework minimizes the following objective function:

 <div align='center'>
 <img src="General_Framework.png" width="750" align='center'>